What’s a Good Lunch for Seniors?

 This sandwich is a great option because it contains fiber, healthy fats, and protein that help seniors stay full for hours.
 The turkey is rich in protein, which helps with retaining muscle mass, while the avocado has healthy fats that can protect the brain.
 The fiber in the whole grain bread assists with both digestion and heart health.
 Just make sure to check the type of meat you pick for the sandwich, since some types of lunch meat have high levels of sodium and preservatives.
 If possible, go for thinly sliced turkey breast you’ve cooked yourself, or pick the turkey with the lowest amount of sodium if you’re buying deli meat from the store.

 Family caregivers need to maintain healthy lifestyles too, which involves taking time to attend to their own wellbeing.
-In Florence, senior home care is a great help to many families.
+In Northern Kentucky, senior home care is a great help to many families.
 Caring for a senior loved one can be overwhelming at times, which puts family caregivers at risk for burnout.
 However, an in-home caregiver can take over your loved one’s care, allowing you the time you need to focus on your own health, maintain a full-time job, or care for other members of your family.

 Broccoli Chicken Casserole